 The mallinfo structure is defined in the <malloc.h> header.

-Unlike malloc(3C), this package does not preserve the contents of a block when it is freed, unless the M_KEEP option of mallopt() is used.
+Unlike some historical implementations of malloc(), this package does not preserve the contents of a block when it is freed, unless the M_KEEP option of mallopt() is used.

 Undocumented features of malloc(3C) have not been duplicated.

 Function prototypes for malloc(), realloc(), calloc(), and free() are also defined in the <malloc.h> header for compatibility with old applications.
 New applications should include <stdlib.h> to access the prototypes for these functions.

 See malloc(3C) for an overview and comparison of all the allocation libraries provided by Oracle Solaris.